University of Glasgow2015 League Table Ranking 30

-- First-class sport facilities include two sports centres at convenient sites on university campuses with facilities including: 25m heated swimming pool; sauna and steam rooms; health and exercise advice centre; fitness, cardiovascular and strength suites; large multi-purpose games hall; 2 all-weather synthetic pitches; 3 tennis courts; a cricket oval.
+- First-class sport facilities include two sports centres at convenient sites on university campuses with facilities including: 25m heated swimming pool; sauna and steam rooms; a range of fitness, cardiovascular and strength suites; large multi-purpose games hall; 2 all-weather synthetic pitches; 6 grass pitches, 3 tennis courts; a cricket oval.

-- Additional services include chiropractors, sports, massage, Thai yoga clinics and alternative therapies.
+- Additional services include chiropractic, physiotherapy and sports massage clinics and alternative therapies.

-- Sports and Recreation has more than 10,500 members, one of the highest participation rates within British Universities.
+- Sport & Recreation has more than 11,500 members, one of the highest participation rates within British Universities.

 - Glasgow is the host city for the 2014 Commonwealth Games.

 Recent/Prospective New Builds

 - Since 2001, around £300m has been invested into facilities across the university.
 Plans are in place to invest £160m more by 2015.

 - The University is planning large scale redevelopment in the coming years as a result of acquiring ownership of the site of the current Western Infirmary, which is due to close in 2015, when most services will be transferred to the new Glasgow South Hospitals campus.
 Get details of current projects, competed work and future investment in Glasgow University's estate at www.glasgow.ac.uk/about/campusdevelopment.

 - The University's Careers Service offers all students access to a wide range of jobs: part-time, temporary and graduate.
 All students have free access to advice and guidance one to one with a careers adviser, on-line and in person workshops on career planning, CV development, interview skills and job hunting.